 Typically military and First Responder units use Push-to-Talk (PTT) communications.
-Units in an organization's chain of command typically have instituted a method to establish voice communications between themselves for they know each other's cellular phone numbers, PTT cellular group identifiers and radio frequencies or channel numbers.
-However, in a disaster there are many different units (fire, police, EMS, Military, and the like) involved all of whom need to establish voice communications between each other.
+Units in an organization's chain of command typically have instituted a method to establish 20 quency. voice communications between themselves for they know each other's cellular phone numbers, PTT cellular group identifiers and radio frequencies or channel numbers.
+However, in a disaster there are many different units (fire, police, EMS, Military, and the like) involved all of whom need to 25 establish voice communications between each other.
 The issue then becomes how to coordinate these PTT voice communications with the ad hoc digital communications so that all on the digital data network automatically also have PTT voice communications with each other.
-If the PCs and PDAs 5 in a group have manually entered their phone numbers, or the ACS has automatically entered their phone numbers, and sent their phone numbers as part of their initial message to the Server, this data is then sent by the Server to all others in the network.
-Upon receiving the phone number data, the recipients' ACS loads the cell phones numbers into their databases creating a phone number PTT group common with the digital IP network group.
+If the PCs and PDAs 30 in a group have manually entered their phone numbers, or the ACS has automatically entered their phone numbers, and sent their phone numbers as part of their initial message to the Server, this data is then sent by the Server to all others in the network.
+Upon receiving the phone number data, the recipi- 35 ents' ACS loads the cell phones numbers into their databases creating a phone number PTT group common with the digital IP network group.

 The issue when using radios, however, is different.
-PTT radio coordination between multiple people is achieved by 15 using a common radio frequency "Channel".
+PTT radio coordination between multiple people is achieved by 40 using a common radio frequency "Channel".

-Furthermore, it is desirable to enable it so that, when new network participants join the digital network, they are automatically included in the voice network and, when they leave the digital network, they are automatically dropped from the 20 digital network.
+Furthermore, it is desirable to enable it so that, when new network participants join the digital network, they are automatically included in the voice network and, when they leave the digital network, they are automatically dropped from the 45 digital network.

 As can be seen in FIG. 6 and FIG. 7, a network participant currently can establish a new ad hoc digital network or join an existing ad hoc digital network by entering the ad hoc network name and password into his PDA/PC.
-To enable voice 25 coordination with all that are a part of the ad hoc digital network, the user then enters (if user is authorized to do so) a Channel or Group number that the user is commanding all in the ad hoc network to establish as their PTT voice net.
-As seen in FIG. 6, the operator has commanded all to shift to Radio 30 Channel or to a specific PTT cellular or radio channel; i.e. Group 7.
+To enable voice 50 coordination with all that are a part of the ad hoc digital network, the user then enters (if user is authorized to do so) a Channel or Group number that the user is commanding all in the adhoc network to establish as their PTT voice net.
+As seen Channel or to a specific PTT cellular or radio channel; i.e. Group 7.